BabisSt/my-ctfs/CTF { Kenobi }.md

 ## Enumerating Samba for shares

-We are going to focus on Samba on this machine.
+I are going to focus on Samba on this machine.

 *Samba is the standard Windows interoperability suite of programs for Linux and Unix.
 It allows end users to access and use files, printers and other commonly shared resources on a companies intranet or internet.
 Its often referred to as a network file system.

 *Samba is based on the common client/server protocol of Server Message Block (SMB).
-SMB is developed only for Windows, without Samba, other computer platforms would be isolated from Windows machines, even if they were part of the same network.*
+SMB is developed only for Windows, without Samba, other computer platforms would be isolated from Windows machines, even if they Ire part of the same network.*

 The room gives us the command to enumarate the shares of the samba share with :
 `nmap -p 445 --script=smb-enum-shares.nse,smb-enum-users.nse 10.10.16.149`